mstoth/rsmaze/maze/_sources/index.rst

    import turtle
    EAST=0;NORTH=1;WEST=2;SOUTH=3
    class Maze(object):
-      """ Creates a maze for a turtle to solve """ def __init__(self):
+      """ Solves a maze using a 20x20 matrix as an internal model and a 400x400 screen graphical view.
+          reset() puts the turtle in the upper left hand corner. getMatrixValueAt(position) returns the matrix value at the tuple position
+      """
+      def __init__(self):
          self.screen=turtle.Screen()
          self.turtle=turtle.Turtle()